Drugs are substances that affect the body’s nervous system. They can be natural or synthetic.

 Drinking alcohol causes temporary mental health problems.

-However, drinking alcohol in excess can lead to serious physical and psychological consequences, including liver disease, heart disease, and memory loss.
+However, drinking alcohol in excess can lead to serious physical and psychological consequences, including liver disease, heart disease, thyroid problems, and memory loss.

 In addition, chronic heavy drinkers often experience depression, anxiety, and mood swings.